JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 #### Plugins {initial-collapse-state="collapsed"}

 Like all Kotlin projects targeting more than one platform, your project uses the Kotlin Multiplatform Gradle plugin.
-It provides a single point to configure the targets needed for the application (in this case, Kotlin/JVM and Kotlin/JS) and exposes several lifecycle tasks for them.
+It provides a single point of configuration for the application targets (in this case, Kotlin/JVM and Kotlin/JS) and exposes several lifecycle tasks for them.

 Additionally, you'll need two more plugins: